SqueezyDough/web-design-1920/README.md

 * She prefers movies and series that have a great dialogue.
 * She says most deaf people prefer action movies because it is more visually challenging, but she doesn't really likes them as much.
 * Closed captions sometimes describe audio that has no meaning to her.
-* It is sometimes hard to know who is speakinng, espacially when it happens off screen.
+* It is sometimes hard to know who is speaking, espacially when it happens off screen.
 * She prefers english subtitels because they aren't translated already by someone else and they provide closed captions.